 - Height: 15 – 20m, tall upright bamboo.

 - Spread: 5 – 7m, running bamboo.

-- Foliage: Evergreen Bamboo spectacular slender long leaves.
+- Foliage: Evergreen Bamboo with spectacular slender long leaves.

 - Culm colour: Thick woody stems, green to golden yellow when matures.

 The Giant Japanese Timber Bamboo belongs to the bamboo sub-family Bambusoideae, known widely as the Phyllostachys Bambusoides or Japanese Timber Bamboo or Medake.